Emergency Management Plan

 4.6 Coordination between the Incident Management Team and the Emergency Policy Group

 The IMT has primary responsibility for incident management and coordination of all MBL responses.
-In the event of a Category II or III incident, the Incident Manager will ensure that the members of the Emergency Policy Group (EPG) are appropriately informed about the situation and regularly updated as circumstances change.
+In the event of a Category II or III incident, the Incident Manager will ensure that the Director is appropriately informed about the situation and regularly updated as circumstances change.

-The EPG is responsible for providing strategic direction and major policy decisions to ensure effective and coordinated management responses to major incidents.
+The COO and Director are responsible for providing strategic direction and major policy decisions to ensure effective and coordinated management responses to major incidents.

-- Executive level communication with the University of Chicago;
+• Executive level communication with the University of Chicago (as appropriate);

 5. Management of Disaster Recovery